abhishekmishra/nanograd-lua/Notes.md

 * We're going to do a more useful example of manual backpropagation, for a neuron.
-* Andrej refers to an image of a neuron his video which is from the course notes of [CS231n: Convolutional Neural Networks for Visual Recognition][5].
+* Andrej refers to an image of a neuron in his video which is from the course notes of [CS231n: Convolutional Neural Networks for Visual Recognition][5].
-* He also refers to an image of two-layer neural net - multi-layer perceptrons.
+* He also refers to an image of two-layer neural net - multi-layer perceptrons from the same course notes.
-* I've also included both the images below for reference.
+* I've included both the images below for reference.

 ![Mathematical model of a neuron, courtesy CS231N course notes](images/cs231n_neuron_model.jpeg)